johann-solo/oliveandmango.github.io/site/content/blog/2018-03-31-magdalena-grand-beach-and-golf-resort.md

 </br>
 </br>

 All of this is overseen by Executive Chef _Eduardo Zarraga_.
 Chef Eduardo brings an impressive pedigree of talent and experience to Magdalena.
 Originally from Mexico, he has been classically trained in French cuisine, tutored under Japanese masters, all the while able to draw on his rich Mexican heritage for further food inspiration, just to scratch the surface.
 Chef Eduardo has a real natural talent, he is passionate about food and possess a quiet strength.
-Although he is quite well known and famous in the culinary circles having been head chef in many top resorts, hoets and cruiselines.
+Although he is quite well known and famous in the culinary circles having been head chef in many top resorts, hotels and cruiselines.
 </br>
 </br>
 ![Magdalena Grand Beach and Golf Resort](/images/uploads/2018_03_31_magdalena_grand_beach_and_golf_resort_19.jpg)